trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 On each request, the gateway resolves an API key by:

 1. Hashing the token.
-2. Checking a local cache (hash → user/workspace/roles).
+2. Checking a local cache (hash → identity).
 3. On cache miss, calling the IAM service to resolve.
 4. Caching the result with a short TTL (e.g. 60 seconds).